radanalyticsio/oshinko-specs/template.md

 ## Affected Components

 What major components are affected? oshinko-rest, oshinko-s2i, oshinko-web, etc.

 If the REST API will change as a result of this spec, it should be described here.
 A simple description of the endpoint and method should do, along with a JSON description of the request/response data

 ## Testing

-How will this be testd, unit tests or additional end-to-end tests?
+How will this be tested, unit tests or additional end-to-end tests?
 Any special considerations?

 ## Documentation